-(4) “Community Interactions and Sanitation Use by the Urban Poor: Survey Evidence from India’s Slums” with Tiffany A. Radcliff, Urban Studies, May 2020.
+(4) Lee, YuJung Julia and Tiffany A. Radcliff, (2020), “Community Interactions and Sanitation Use by the Urban Poor: Survey Evidence from India’s Slums” Urban Studies.

-(3) “Gender, Events, and Elite Messages in Mass Opinion on Foreign Policy” with Joonbum Bae, Journal of Global Security Studies, Feb.
-2020.
+(3) Bae, Joonbum and YuJung Julia Lee, (2020), “Gender, Events, and Elite Messages in Mass Opinion on Foreign Policy,” Journal of Global Security Studies.

 Radio: “India’s Toilet Boom,” KBIA, Global Journalist, December 13, 2018